This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Have you ever thought about checking the moisture levels of your compost tumbler?
 There is a significant correlation between the moisture levels in the compost tumbler and the material therein.
 If the correlation is far apart, this can be an apparent reason why the rotary compost bin does not get hot.

-The presence of little green matter in the tumbler makes the pile overly wet and leaks moisture.
+Little green matter in the tumbler makes the pile overly wet and leaks moisture.
 On the other hand, if the brown materials are more, the compost pile will be dry.
 Decomposition occurs in cooler temperatures and slowly under high carbon material.

 5. Type of Compost Tumbler Material Incorrect to Create Heat